xeerch/Geely-E245/README.md

 ⁴ Some users got a build installed by the dealership with Apple CarPlay enabled by default.<br>
 ⁵ AVAS sound cannot be customized but it has a new tone, different from the typical "ice cream truck".<br>
 ⁶ Version shipped from factory allows it, version installed by the dealership doesn't.<br>
-⁷ Without adb access or Geely EX5 Helper before updating, not possible.<br>
+⁷ Without adb access and Geely EX5 Helper before updating or an AI Box or dongle, not possible.<br>
+⁸ Without Geely EX5 Helper before updating, not possible.<br>

 :warning: If you have [adb](https://developer.android.com/tools/adb) access and don't want to lose it, it is highly recommended to install [Geely EX5 Helper](https://eucalyptus-software-geely-ex5-mods.pages.dev/app-library?fbclid=IwY2xjawLt4rdleHRuA2FlbQIxMABicmlkETF5Zk9VaUhaMWljZ0wyTTI4AR4lZdZsNj7IQlUqDdamVBG2P3U6WChVTcrqTEsuYVpcr3UY5KDUiwF8V3x00g_aem_Ur9yQGfYOTxURHPlcOCHzg) before upgrading your car's software.